-Since its start, the gallery has acquainted Japanese art lovers with the works of the West Coast photographers such as Ansel Adams and Edward Weston.
-In addition, the gallery has featured many other great photographers from the U.S. and beyond, including Harry Callahan, Robert Adams, Josef Sudek and Emmet Gowin, just to name a few.
+Since its start, the gallery has acquainted Japanese art lovers with the works of West Coast photographers such as Ansel Adams and Edward Weston.
+In addition, the gallery has featured many other great photographers from the United States and beyond, including Harry Callahan, Robert Adams, Josef Sudek, and Emmet Gowin, just to name a few.

-PGI also has worked with Japanese masters representing post-war photography in Japan that include Yasuhiro Ishimoto, Kikuji Kawada, Ikko Narahara and Eikoh Hosoe.
-We also take pride in partnership with up-and-coming artists such as Kozo Miyoshi, Michiko Kon and Yoshihiko Ito from early on in their careers.
+PGI also has worked with Japanese masters representing postwar photography in Japan, including Yasuhiro Ishimoto, Kikuji Kawada, Ikko Narahara, and Eikoh Hosoe.
+The gallery also takes pride in its partnerships with distinguished artists such as Kozo Miyoshi, Michiko Kon, and Yoshihiko Ito, from early on in their careers.

-Since 2003, passionate to discover young new talents, we have welcomed Shintaro Sato, Yuji Hamada, Takashi Arai and many others.
+Since 2003, PGI, eager to discover young new talents, has welcomed Shintaro Sato, Yuji Hamada, Takashi Arai, and many others.

-As one of the handful of Japanese members of AIPAD (Association of International Photography Art Dealers) for many years, we exhibit excellent works by Japanese photographers at the AIPAD PHOTOGRAPHY SHOW to introduce Japanese photography to collectors, art museums and universities abroad.
+As one of a handful of Japanese members of the AIPAD (Association of International Photography Art Dealers), PGI exhibits excellent works by Japanese photographers at the AIPAD PHOTOGRAPHY SHOW, to introduce collectors, art museums, and universities abroad to Japanese photographers.

 Photography captures not only fragments of life but also a universal reality, which transcends time and place.
 Since opening in 1979, Photo Gallery International has served as a place that people visit to look at actual prints in person.
 It has continuously introduced works by both domestic and foreign artists whose works are representative of their era.

-We sell the archival products for the long conservation of photographic prints (Products are museum quarity.) and sell photo books and books on printing techniques.
+We sell archival products for the long conservation of photographic prints (products are museum quality.) and sell photo books and books on printing techniques.
 We also do matting and framing of the photographs.
 Please ask a staff at our gallery who has a rich experience.